Teqoa: Byzantine-period remnants

 The Bible indicates Teqoa as the birthplace of prophet Amos, and from the 4th century CE on a tomb alleged to be his was said to be visible at the village.
 A chapel built over the tomb is attested in the 6th century and is mentioned again in the 8th.
 The ruins consist of a double cave over what was a baptismal font, mosaic floors; a Monophysite monastery is located near the tomb.
 Byzantine ceramics have been found.
 The remains of the Byzantine church and monastery are still visible.

 When Victor Guérin visited the site in 1863, he described the remains of an almost completely destroyed church, and an octagonal baptismal font, carved into a monolithic block of reddish limestone, measuring a meter and ten centimeters deep inside, and one meter thirty centimeters in diameter.
 On different sides of the octagon crosses were carved.
 At the bottom of the baptismal font the water flowed through an opening into a tank.
 The Survey of Western Palestine, with data collected between 1872 and 1877, refers again to the font: "There is also a very fine octagonal font about 4 feet high and 4 feet 3 inches diameter of inscribed circle; on every other side is a design.
 Two of these designs represent crosses, a third is a wreath, the fourth is formed by two squares interlaced diagonally to one another.
 The font is of good reddish stone."

 A magical amulet etched on a silver plate and written in Aramaic is among the findings from the Byzantine period.
 The amulet contains 16 lines, 11 of which use Hebrew script; the others show magic characters.
 It dates to the fifth to seventh centuries CE, and is currently located in the SBF Museum, Jerusalem.

 Other archaeological sites and landmarks

 The site of Khirbet Teqoa is considered "qualified in terms of tourism".
 A second archaeological site near Teqoa, Khirbet Umm El 'Amd, is "not qualified" in terms of tourism.

-The New Lavra of Saint Sabas (est. 507) is today in ruins at the site of Bir el-Wa'ar, c.
+The New Lavra of Saint Sabbas (est. 507 by Sabbas the Sanctified) is today in ruins at the site of Bir el-Wa'ar, c.
 3 km south of Tuqu'.